TZstatsADS/spring-2022-prj3-team-4/README.md

 + Weixun Qian - Presenter.
 Trained a CNN-based model, deviced and used our optimal weak-supervised learning technique to make use of noisy labels.
 + Ran Zhang - Trained a linear SVM model and a CNN-based model.
 Edited most description in Github repo.
 + Jiazheng Chen - Trained a CNN-based model and tried Weixun's weak-supervised learning technique.
 + Sharon Meng - Initiated group organization.
 Trained a linear SVM model and a CNN-based model and tried Weixun's weak-supervised learning technique.
+Sketched model structure and data processing.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.